pods-framework/pods/readme.txt

 * Added: Relationship fields now support custom selectors in the REST API.
 You can specify `my_field.some_field` to output a specific field. (@sc0ttkclark)
 * Fixed: Resolved an issue with relationship fields not outputting their full data to the REST API when the related object is not a valid pod. (@sc0ttkclark)
+* Fixed: Resolved an issue with not saving the fields for the extended Media pod when making update requests through the REST API. (@sc0ttkclark)

 = 2.7.27 - April 20th, 2021 =